Skip to Content

 October 2020 February 2025

-The Texas Water Resources Institute (TWRI) will implement this project in two concurrent phases.
-The first will focus on expanding stormwater education and outreach in at least 10 cities throughout the targeted watersheds.
-TWRI will work with municipalities to identify and prioritize their individualized education and outreach needs, tailor materials to meet those needs, and train those municipalities on how to use template materials available on the Houston-Galveston Area Council’s Coastal Communities website.
+The Texas Water Resources Institute (TWRI) implemented this project in two concurrent phases.
+The first focused on expanding stormwater education and outreach in at least 10 cities throughout the targeted watersheds.
+TWRI worked with municipalities to identify and prioritize their individualized education and outreach needs, tailored materials to meet those needs, and trained those municipalities on how to use template materials available on the Houston-Galveston Area Council’s Coastal Communities website.

-The second phase will focus on targeted education to septic system owners within a smaller subset of the project watersheds (Jackson and Matagorda counties only).
-TWRI will work with those counties to produce and distribute educational mailers that will provide septic system owners with tips on how to maintain their systems and identify system failures.
-In addition, TWRI will develop educational videos on topics that are not currently available in the educational materials.
+The second phase focused on targeted education to septic system owners within a smaller subset of the project watersheds (Jackson and Matagorda counties only).
+TWRI produced and distributed educational mailers that provided septic system owners with tips on how to maintain their systems and identify system failures.
+In addition, TWRI developed educational videos on septic system maintenance that are not currently available in the educational materials.

 Back to the top of the page Back to top